zaxguo/p1-kernel/docs/exp2/rpi-os.md

 1. Experiment with exception levels (ELs)
 2. Observe switches among ELs -- crucial for subsequent experiments!
 3. Tinker with the kernel, e.g. debugging

+## Get the code

+Code location: p1-kernel/src/exp2

+Please: do a `git pull` even if you have cloned the p1-kenel repo previously, in case of upstream updates.

 ## Background: Exception levels (EL)